mcclown/AquaIPy/README.rst

 Install aquaipy using ``pip``: ``$ pip install aquaipy``.
 Once that is complete you can import the AquaIPy class and connect to your lights.

+In this guide synchronous calls are shown but v2.0.0 of AquaIPy was a we-write, to provide async support.
+Synchronous functions are still supported but they are just wrappers of the async functions.

 .. code:: python

     >>> from aquaipy import AquaIPy